ekut-es/autojail/doc/config_format.md

 entries.
 One ShmemConfig entry has the following fields:

 _protocol_ (str)
-: the type of Protocol, currently SHMEM\*PROTO_VETH is supported
+: the type of Protocol, currently only `SHMEM_PROTO_VETH` is supported

 _peers_ (list of str)
 : list of cell ids participating in the communication